Frequently Asked Questions

 If I would like a visit from the Minister what should I do?

 You can either call the Church (466-3329) or fill out the small folder with the picture of Grace on front that is at the end of each pew.
 Take one of those; fill it out and place it into the collection plate.

 If I would like to participate in the service what should I do?

 If you would like to read, contact the Chair of the Worship Committee (see list of contacts or leave a message at the Church Office - 466 -3329).
 If you would like to join the choir or offer the gift of music, contact Malcolm Bradley, our organist and choir director, (ask at Church, leave a message).
-For Godapoolza, our contemporary music group, contact Brian Curtis.
-If you would like to participate in drama, come out at 10am on the first or third Sundays of the month.
+You can also contact the Church office to be directed to people who arrange drama, coffee and conversation after the service, and greeters or ambassadors.

 I don’t have any money to put in the collection plate, is that okay?

 Yes, God understands.
 You can just pass the collection plate to the next person, or if you are the only one in your row just hand back the plate to the person who gave it to you and shake your head.
 If you want there is a little card at the stand at the back of the church (to the left and above the Visitors’ Book) which you can take to put into the collection plate.

 I have money to put into the collection plate, how much should I put in?